Day 1 Sanur

 Day 14 Tour over

 Staying on site at Tanah Lot allows the opportunity for early risers to enjoy the glorious, tourist-free sunrise at the temple.
 Tour over after breakfast.
-Imprint will assist with airport transfer or post-tour travel arrangements.
+Imprint will assist with airport transfer arrangements.

 [Itinerary details & hotels subject to change]

 13 nights accommodation (all tour hotels include AC and swimming pool*); All breakfasts, 6 dinners, 7 lunches; All tour transport (A/C vans, minibuses, or bus; Jogja flights); Full-time services of an Imprint tour director (24/7) and local Indonesian guides for sight-seeing excursions; All tips for tour director, guides, drivers, group meals, and hotel staff; All entrances and activities: Ulu Watu, Borobudur, Prambanan, Taman Sari, Royal Kraton, Tanah Lot, Besakih, Goa Gajah, Yeh Pulu, Gunung Kawi, Taman Kertha Gosa, Tirta Gangga, Tirta Empul, and Pura Ulan Danu; Amed boat excursion; Kecak Dance; Barong Dance; children’s dance class, batik demo, Jogja bird market visit, craft village or Denpasar market visit.